-We now determine the free resolution in the case when $\sg$ is generated by 4 invariants.
-In particular, the Hilbert-Burch Theorem guarantees that in this instance, the free resolution will be determinantal, and we compute a corresponding matrix for this determinantal presentation.
+We now determine the free resolution in the case when $\sg$ is generated by four invariants.
+In particular, the Hilbert-Burch Theorem guarantees that in this instance, the free resolution will be presented by maximal minors, and we compute a corresponding matrix for this presentation.

 \begin{definition} For a monomial $x_1^cx_2^d$, define $log_{x_1}(x_1^c x_2^d) = c$ and $log_{x_2}(x_1^cx_2^d) = d$. \end{definition}

 \begin{prop} If $S^G_{1,b}$ is generated by 4 invariants then

 \end{prop}